 The online holiday shopping season, which typically stretches from Halloween to Christmas Eve, has always been important for online retailers.
 In the age of COVID-19, holiday website traffic and online sales are poised to take on even greater significance.
 So it’s critical that online retailers begin planning now to make sure their sites are optimized and ready.
-Here’s a SEO holiday checklist to help you prepare.
+Here’s an SEO holiday checklist to help you prepare:

 1. Establish a Baseline

 Examine things like organic search traffic and keyword rankings from your previous year’s SEO metrics to help establish a baseline against which to hold up the current year’s anticipated performance.

 Studying this data will provide insight into things like the amount of traffic your site received from search engines, keyword performance, and page views.

 Examine your previous year’s content, meta descriptions, and title tags to help you make decisions on what worked and what didn’t, and use that information to help create your current year’s holiday SEO plan.

 Just remember that your numbers may be a little wonky from last year due to lockdowns and quarantines.
 Make sure you annotate your Google Analytics so you know what any big shifts in metrics meant for your business.

 Establishing a baseline helps you determine what you want to accomplish.
 Developing a marketing strategy determines how you plan on accomplishing it.